 A chemical peel improves the overall texture and tone of your skin and can also restore youthful radiance and glow.
-At Absolute Dermatology & Skin Cancer Center in Glen Allen, Virginia, Patricia O’Connor, MD, and her team offer medical chemical peels.
+At Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, Patricia O’Connor, MD, and her team offer medical chemical peels.
 The customized, high-quality peels rejuvenate your look and address specific skin concerns, such as discoloration and acne.
-Call the Richmond-area office today to learn how you can benefit or send us a message to book an appointment on our contact page.
+Call either Richmond-area office today to learn how you can benefit, or send us a message to book an appointment on our contact page.

 A medical chemical peel is a specific combination of solutions applied to your skin.
 After the appropriate layers are applied and left on for a prescribed period, the technician will neutralize the peel.
 Your skin sloughs off and exfoliates as a result of the peel, revealing new, fresh cells.
 This shedding can last anywhere from three to ten days depending on the depth of the peel.